-Paperbark Maple has dark green deciduous foliage on a tree with an oval habit of growth.
-The compound leaves turn outstanding shades of orange and antique red in the fall.
+Gingerbread Paperbark Maple has dark green deciduous foliage on a tree with an oval habit of growth.
+The compound leaves turn an outstanding antique red in the fall.
 The peeling antique red bark is extremely showy and adds significant winter interest.